ondrej24/portfolio/README.md

 # Portfolio Site

-A modern portfolio website built with React, TypeScript, and Vite.
+A modern portfolio website built with React, TypeScript, Vite and vibe.

 ## Quick Start